How do I recycle?

 Keep it clean.
 Keep it dry.
 Keep it simple.

 Give bottles and cans a quick rinse with water.
 Keep greasy and food-covered stuff in the trash.
-Think of it this way: With recyclables, if you’d worry that they would start to smell after a couple of days, they’re probably not clean enough.
+Think of it this way: If you’d worry about an item becoming sticky or smelly, it’s not right for recycling.

 Make sure you recycle only the items that your recycler tells you they can accept, and nothing more.